Louis III, Prince of Condé: Marriage

-In 1685, Louis married Louise Françoise de Bourbon, known at court as Mademoiselle de Nantes, a daughter of King Louis XIV of France and his mistress, Madame de Montespan.
+In June 1684, Louis XIV paid a visit to the Condés in order to demand the hand of the Duke of Bourbon for one of his daughters by Madame de Montespan; Louise Françoise, Mademoiselle de Nantes, who had just reached her eleventh birthday.
+However, due to this, the arrangement was kept secret until the following April, and on 24 July 1685, they were married.
 It came as a surprise to the royal court seeing the marriage between a prince du sang and an illegitimate daughter of the king.
 The head of the House of Condé, le Grand Condé, however, acquiesced to the socially inferior match in the hope of gaining favour with the bride's father, Louis XIV.

 The seventeen-year-old duc de Bourbon was known at court as Monsieur le Duc.
 After the marriage, his wife assumed the style of Madame la Duchesse.
-Bourbon was frequently unfaithful to his fourteen year old wife, who, despite being initially heartbroken, eventually followed him in this path.
-Historian Jacques Bernot notes:She learns that her husband is taking advantage of the Fontainebleau ladies with a few companions and gallop into the carriage to Paris to indulge in debauchery.
-The king, moved by her sorrow, sends her his physician and reproaches the equerry for not keeping a closer eye on the Duke of Bourbon.Like his father, who became Prince of Condé in 1687, Bourbon led a typical, unremarkable life.
-In appearance, Bourbon was unimpressive in comparison with his wife, famed for her beauty.
+Louis was frequently unfaithful to his young wife, who, despite being initially heartbroken, eventually followed him in this path.
+One author noted that:She learns that her husband is taking advantage of the Fontainebleau ladies with a few companions and gallop into the carriage to Paris to indulge in debauchery.
+The king, moved by her sorrow, sends her his physician and reproaches the equerry for not keeping a closer eye on the Duke of Bourbon.
+Fourteen is not an age for a princess to be so sad.
+Like his father, who became Prince of Condé in 1687, Louis led a typical, unremarkable life.
+In appearance, he was unimpressive in comparison with his wife, famed for her beauty.
 He was short in stature, and a macrocephalic with a bilious complexion.
-Bourbon was also noted for his lack of intelligence, as well as being notoriously malevolent and offensive.
-Saint-Simon described Bourbon as:... a man considerably shorter than the shortest men, who, without being fat, was stout all over, with a surprisingly large head and a frightening face; it was said that he was a dwarf of Madame la Princesse.
+He was also noted for his lack of intelligence, as well as being notoriously malevolent and offensive Saint-Simon, who disliked Louis, described him as:... a man considerably shorter than the shortest men, who, without being fat, was stout all over, with a surprisingly large head and a frightening face; it was said that he was a dwarf of Madame la Princesse.
 He was lividly yellow, almost always looking furious, but at the same time so proud, so audacious that it was hard to get used to him. [...]
 He had wit, was well-read, retained some of an excellent education, and even displayed politeness and grace when he chose to; but he very rarely chose to.
 He had neither the avarice, nor the injustice, nor the baseness of his ancestors; but he possessed all their valor and showed application and intelligence in war.
-He also had the malice and all the cunning to increase his rank through subtle usurpations, and even more audacity and impetuosity than they did in attacking.
+He also had the malice and all the cunning to increase his rank through subtle usurpations, and even more audacity and impetuosity than they did in attacking.As a soldier, Louis showed some expertise and participated in the battles of Steenkerque (August 1692) and Neerwinden (1693).
+In June 1692, he also fought in the siege of Nancy.